wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 5. Select the **manual bridge** option, which will require two transactions: one on the source chain (Sui) and one on the destination chain (Fuji)

     !!! note
-        We recommend using the manual bridge option for this tutorial.
-The automatic bridge feature is currently experiencing issues, while the manual bridge ensures that transfers complete successfully.
+        It is recommended to use the manual bridge option for this tutorial.
+The automatic bridge feature is currently undergoing improvements, while the manual bridge ensures that transfers complete successfully.

     ![](/docs/images/tutorials/connect/connect-3.webp)